DHTMLX/docs-diagram/docs/api/selection/add_method.md

 The method returns:

 - `true` if the element hadn't been in the selection list and was successfully added into it
-- `false` if the element wasn't added into the selection list by some reason, namely:
+- `false` if the element wasn't added into the selection list by some reason, e.g. an element had already been added to the selection list
-    - a user had prohibited deleting a particular element, while the mode of adding was limited by a single element with the `join:false` setting
-    - an element had already been added to the selection list

 ### Example